-Doctoral students pay a program-tuition fee (rather than course-based fee) of \$10,455 for each of the first two years, and then a \$2,984 program continuation fee per year until completion of the Dissertation (flat rate).
+Doctoral students pay a program-tuition fee (rather than course-based fee) of \$11,095 for each of the first two years, and then a \$3,170 program continuation fee per year until completion of the Dissertation (flat rate).
 The program tuition fees cover 7 units of course work (GEDU 9001-9005/ EDUC 8013 -8053, GEDU 9010/EDUC 8109 and GEDU 9100/EDUC 899Z and 8990) and any Special Topics and/or Directed Studies required by the IDAC and offered within the participating institutions (GEDU 9006-9009/EDUC 8063-8093).
 Tuition fees for the initial two years of the program will be due in two instalments each year: June 1st and December 1st.
 The program continuation fee will be due by June 1st of each relevant program year.
 Payments will be made to the home institution.
-International differential will be a matching amount for each scenario, i.e. a first/second year international student would pay \$20,910 and a continuing international student would pay \$5,968 per year continuation fee.
-Tuition fees must be paid by the payment due dates in order to remain in the program, and are subject to change without notice.
+International differential will be a matching amount for each scenario, i.e. a first/second year international student would pay \$22,190 and a continuing international student would pay \$6,340 per year continuation fee.
+Tuition fees must be paid by the payment due dates in order to remain in the program, and are subject to change without notice after the first year.
 Penalties for late payment are regulated by the policies in place at the home institution.